rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 similar to Satisfactory or Factorio.

-This month Martin finished [writing a detailed devlog][cnc-logs] for the project from first commit up until now.
-A few dozens of short posts cover variuos topics
-including: simulation of arms and conveyor belts with moving items, blueprints, testing, rendering, save and load, tech tree and research, and multiplayer.
+This month Martin finished [writing a detailed devlog][cnc-logs] for the project from the first commit up until now.
+A few dozen short posts cover various topics including simulation of arms and conveyor belts with moving items, blueprints, testing, rendering, save and load, tech tree and research, and multiplayer.

 _Discussions: